 Many small businesses choose to outsource marketing to an agency rather than build a team in-house.
-Either way, it’s helpful to understand who you’re going to be working with when reviewing an agency contract or deciding who to hire.
-These are the most common marketing job titles and what the responsibilities are of each role.
+Either way, it’s helpful to understand who you’re going to work with when reviewing an agency contract or deciding whom to hire.
+Learn the most common marketing job titles and the responsibilities within each role.

 [Read more: 3 Strategies for Writing a Great Job Description]